Angela Gossow: Other work

 In addition to managing Arch Enemy, Gossow also manages the bands Spiritual Beggars, Amaranthe and Obscura.
 She performed guest vocals on Amaranthe's 2020 single, "Do or Die", and was featured in the song's music video, making it Gossow's first musical performance in 8 years.

 Gossow provides the voice for the recurring character Lavona Succuboso in the animated television show Metalocalypse.
 According to an interview with Musiikki TV at the Frostbite Festival 2009, Gossow did guest vocals on the Astarte album Demonized, on the song "Black at Heart".

 Gossow features on Melissa Cross's 2nd DVD release The Zen of Screaming 2 released by Melissa Cross.
 Apart from being on the cover pages of many leading magazines, she was also voted the "best singer" and "shining star" at the Burrn! magazine awards in 2002.
 Since 2008 she has been the manager for Spiritual Beggars.

 Gossow expressed interest in starting a new extreme metal project in 2018 after Arch Enemy's touring cycle for Will to Power, stating "Yes, I want to make a new extreme metal project, but this will happen after Arch Enemy and work with Alissa [White-Gluz] will be concluded and the whole world will sail in calmer waters.
 I suppose this will be in 2018, when we concluded the first series of tours and all the rest.
 I will do so when the time comes."

 Musical style and influences

 Gossow is one of the first among a small number of women to front as a death metal vocalist.
 She has a mezzo-soprano vocal range, with a death growl.
 She uses false cord screams.
-Her main influences are Jeff Walker of Carcass, David Vincent of Morbid Angel, Chuck Billy of Testament, John Tardy of Obituary, Chuck Schuldiner of Death, Dave Mustaine of Megadeth, and Rob Halford of Judas Priest.
+Her main influences are Jeff Walker of Carcass, David Vincent of Morbid Angel, John Tardy of Obituary and Chuck Schuldiner of Death.

 Personal life and beliefs

 Angela Gossow has been outspoken with her views, generally reflecting them in the lyrics of her songs.
 She is an atheist and politically considers herself a liberal-green anarchist, but votes "to make sure the right-wing doesn't get her vote."
-Gossow is a vegan for health, ethical and environmental reasons.
 She vapes cannabis and credits it for a significant improvement in her asthma, and has supported its legalisation.
 Gossow is a teetotaler and non-smoker.